 - Several Treatment rooms

-One towel is provided, but I would suggest bringing another.
+- One towel is provided, but I would suggest bringing a second towel.

 The Thermal Cycle is based on a 2000 year tradition founded in the Nordic Countries of Scandinavia.